ecmwf/open-ecpds/docs/getting-started/standalone.md

     for data connections, which external clients cannot reach.
 Use SFTP (port 7022) as a drop-in alternative.

+## Populate some data

+The standalone image ships with a few example destinations (e.g. `hourly_aq`), but they start out empty and switched off.
+Before trying the protocols below, log into the Monitoring UI and start one or two of them so there is some data to experiment with:

+1. Open `https://localhost:8443` and log in as `admin` / `admin2021`.
+2. On the main page, in the **Transmission** section, select **Destinations**.
+3. Click a destination's name (e.g. `hourly_aq`) in the table to open its **Data** page.
+4. Click the green **Start Destination** (▶) button above the transfers table.

+Once started, the destination retrieves files from its source host and makes them available through the Data Portal, so the commands below have something to list and download.

 ## Try the protocols

 All examples use the pre-configured `test / test2021` account.